zpwebbear/metarhia-react-local-first/packages/backend/docs/API.md

   The request body should contain the following fields:
   - `name`: The name of the category.
 - `GET /categories/:id`: Get a category by ID.
-- `PUT /categories/:id`: Update a category by ID.
+- `PATCH /categories/:id`: Update a category by ID.
 - `DELETE /categories/:id`: Delete a category by ID.

 ### Statistics